Skip to main content

 Fault Tolerance / Data Consistency

-Since state synchronization after the client app uses spawn() to get the server app proxy to execute each time may cause it to be out of order in edge cases for various reasons, reactant-share integrates reactant-last-action, which provides sequence markers to keep If the client app receives a synchronized action that checks for an exception in the sequence, the client app will launch a full state synchronization to correct the action sequence.
+Since state synchronization after the client app uses delegate() to get the server app proxy to execute each time may cause it to be out of order in edge cases for various reasons, reactant-share integrates reactant-last-action, which provides sequence markers to keep If the client app receives a synchronized action that checks for an exception in the sequence, the client app will launch a full state synchronization to correct the action sequence.

 In addition, when the browser does not support the Worker API, reactant-share will perform a graceful degradation (e.g. SharedWorker mode -> Shared-Tab mode -> SPA mode).